a-einstein/PortableShop/README.md

 ## PortableShop

 #### Description
-Working portable (Android) application for test and demo purpose based on Xamarin Forms.
+Working portable (Android & UWP) application for test and demo purpose based on Xamarin Forms.
 It simulates limited shopping capabilities based on the AdventureWorks database.

 #### News
 * UWP has been added as a provisional client, besides Android.
 This currently only works as a debug build.